 Veterans are statistically more likely to develop dementia.
 Relevant in all states including Maryland is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is an amount of money added to veterans’ and survivors’ basic pensions.
 Applicants must be at least 65 years old (or disabled) and require assistance with activities of daily living (ADLs) like eating, bathing, and mobility.
 The cash assistance from these pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
 In addition, the cost of residential care can be deducted from one’s income, effectively reducing the amount of calculable income used to determine the benefit amount.
 The latest (2020) maximum amount a veteran can receive through A&A is $27,194 per year, and surviving spouses can receive as much as $14,761.
 Learn more here.

-There are also veterans’ homes in Maryland, which are residential care facilities that provide long-term care for veterans.
+There is also one veterans’ home in Maryland, a residential care facility that provides long-term care for veterans.
 The Charlotte Hall Veterans Home in Charlotte Hall (in the southern region) offers assisted living, skilled nursing, and memory care for more than 300 veterans at a time.
 Payment is made directly from the VA to the facility.
 State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
-Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.
+Because there is often a waiting list, contact the home before visiting to see if your loved one is eligible to live there.
 Contacts, admission requirements and more are available here.

 Other ways to help pay for memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.